 You and your babe.
 These are the other ones you’ll get framed up in your home.
 But I don’t say that to make them the focus of the day by any means.
 While I do absolutely love shooting these, they’re not everything.
 (Let’s keep the photos about the wedding day, not the wedding day about the photos.)
 I believe that getting to spend quality time with the most important people in your life (and they’re all in one place for this day) is more important than getting lots of beautiful photos of the two of you.
 I’ll leave it up to you how much time you want to spend on these, but honestly I highly recommend no more than 30 minutes so you can actually have time to hangout and celebrate with your guests without making them wait for too long after the ceremony!

 Now, onto the focus of these images.
 Here I focus in on your relationship, and do my best to bring out your personalities in your portraits.
 I promise they won’t be identical to the wedding I did the week before, they’ll be unique to you two.
-If you see any photos of mine that you love and would like to replicate during your portraits, let me know!
+If you see any photos of mine that you love and would like to replicate during your portraits, let me know.
 We’ll do what we can to get those as well (though that is often dependent on weather/lighting and location — we can talk together about if those are possible).

 These photos will be romantic and artsy and fun and basically whatever you want them to be.
-If you want to bring out your longboards or motorcycle for some of them, I won’t be mad about that at all.
+If you want to bring out your longboards or motorcycle for some of them, I won’t be mad about that.
 We’ll work together to create portraits unique to you guys, even if all we have is you two and a patch of grass.

 Emphasis is on you two and not simply creating images, but creating thoughtful art that encompasses your relationship and personalities.
 And then getting your butts back to hangout with friends and family.

 This is your time to eat, drink, and be merry!
-I don’t want to get in the way of that in any way, so I’m just there in the background again, capturing moments as they happen.
-If I wasn’t able to get to it during cocktail hour, I’ll take some time here to go around the room getting photos of your guests with their friends or with their date (I often post these to Facebook within a week of the wedding for them to save, so please tell me if you’re not comfortable with that).
+I don’t want to get in the way of that, so I’m keep myself in the background again, capturing moments as they happen.
+If I wasn’t able to get to it during cocktail hour, I’ll take some time here to go around the room getting photos of your guests with their friends or with their date (I often post these to my Facebook page for them to save afterwards, so please tell me if you’re not comfortable with that).

 I will be up on the dance floor with you guys taking sweet photos and grooving alongside your friends and family.
-Dancing photos are some of my favs to take, so you won’t have to worry about me missing those unless we decide beforehand that my coverage will end before then.
+Dancing photos are some of my favourites to take, so you won’t have to worry about me missing those unless we decide beforehand that my coverage will end before then.
 During the reception, please seat me at the end of a table that will have a good view of the podium for speeches so I can capture everything.

 And finally, how long you can expect to wait until you actually receive your gallery?
 I honestly truly do work very hard to get it to you as quickly as I possibly can while staying on top of all my other work and keeping my work/life balance in check.
 (You can ask my husband about how well that’s going.)
 You can expect a small preview of 10-20 photos in the first 7 days, and the final gallery available for download within 4-6 weeks of your wedding date.